LarsRoman/dodger/README.md

 ## SHOUTOUT TO <a href=https://github.com/stefanDeveloper>stefanDeveloper</a>
 For a manual setup read [ME](./docu/STEFAN.md)

+#IMPORTANT

+I am currently working on a better solution: But when entering any input the bash script will try to execute it.
+Thet means you should add anything manually or just use alphanumeric input

 ## Overview

 This repository provides a Docker stack to easily set up your server with a simple start script